CleckCart/CleckCart_Website/README.md

 Tips
 ----

-- Always create a new branch while for a task
+- Always create a new branch for a task
 - Don't resend commit to merged or closed branch
 - DO NOT ALTER THE PROVIDED CODE